 - The most glaringly obvious (albeit not the most practical) way would be to not use your gas or electricity.
 There are people who walk around in their pyjamas and have the heating on semi-continuously, and there are people who keep their curtains closed and turn the lights on.

 - Get an EPC, which is an inspection that provides you with a certificate.
 It comes with advisories on where you are losing heat and wasting energy.
 It will help identify the problem areas in your house.
+You can contact EPC London or EPC Glasgow today for a quote.

 - Otherwise, you should stick to the basics such as cavity wall insulation, attic and ceiling insulation, and LED bulbs in your light sockets.
 Don’t forget that exposed pipes (be they for hot or cold water) will cause your house to feel cold.
 For example, if you have water pipes running along the skirting board of your downstairs bathroom/toilet, then even if those pipes supply hot water, they are going to cool the room.
 They are going to absorb the heat in the room, (apart from when the hot tap is running), which makes them act like reverse radiators.